codersarraf/wasserstoffPrj/README.md

 1. Project title :- Wasserstoff-project
 2. Stack/libraraies used:- React.js, Ant-design, D3.js, Google icons/fonts.

-3. Approach - i devide my project in 3 section :
+3. Approach - i devide my project in 4 section :
-   a.
-Header
-   b.
-Sidebar/Main
-   c.
-Footer
+   Header, Sidebar, Main and Footer.

    Then, i used "React.js" and libraries like "Ant-Design" "D3.js", "google fonts/icons" to create this project.
    This project is responsive for mobile devices too.